What is sensory processing disorder?

 - I have/my child has SPD.
 Now what?

-- How can I help my young child have fun at the playground if he or she has SPD?
+- How can I help my young child have fun at the playground if they have SPD?

 - Can my child live a normal life?